 - Five temperature settings

 - Programmable timer and clock

 - Carafe not included

 - May not brew well with softened water

 - Cannot brew if display malfunctions

 Keurig K250 coffee maker

-This is the smallest and most lightweight option in Keurig’s Plus series, which means all the brewing options of the other coffee makers for less bulk and
+This is the smallest and most lightweight option in Keurig’s Plus series, which means all the brewing options of the other coffee makers for less bulk and weight.

-you want to be able to choose between standard cup sizes, super-sized mugs or the 4-cup carafe capacity but you don’t have a lot of kitchen space, then this is the model for you.
+If you want to be able to choose between standard cup sizes, super-sized mugs or the 4-cup carafe capacity but you don’t have a lot of kitchen space, then this is the model for you.